IBM/CodeEngine/thumbnail/README.md

 this you'll need to provide a unique name for your bucket.
 It needs to be globally unique across all buckets in the IBM Cloud.
-In the command below we'll use the "Source service instance" value from the previous command's output appended with "thumbnail" (This just happens to also be the ID of our Code Engine project).
-But first we'll save that name in an environment variable for easy use:
+In the command below we'll use the "Source service instance" value from the previous command's output appended with "thumbnail" (this just happens to also be the ID of our Code Engine project), but you can technically use any value you want as long as it's unique.
+Let's save that name in an environment variable for easy use:

 ```
 $ export BUCKET=4b9e6ea8-7d77-46a9-aa68-f65d9398a1c6-thumbnail